 There are no requirements for spares, backup, etc. But you are 100% responsible for keeping your gun running for the whole event.
 If your gun goes down, you should tough it out and keep working.

 If your gun does fail, remember that the enemy doesn't know that.
 You can do a lot with eyes, boots, shoulders, etc. so stick it out and don't quit.

-If you wish to carry an extra weapon, it must also abide by all rules as though it is your primary weapon.
+If you wish to carry an extra weapon, it must also abide by all rules listed above as though it is your primary weapon.